 If you can avoid it, don’t bring your cell phone with you, even if you plan on leaving it face down on the table.
 Think about it: What if the candidate’s phone went off in the interview?
 How would that make you feel?

 Receiving or answering a call during the interview makes candidates feel like they don’t have your full attention.
 This time is about them.
-Show them you value this time by giving them your undivided attention.
+Show them you value this time by giving them your undivided attention, which will help prevent them having a bad candidate experience.

 Let’s say the first 10 minutes of the interview are going great.
 Then, when asked a question about their familiarity with a software program integral to the role, they stutter and stumble, causing you to realize they don’t have the required skills.